Ujjwal Maulik

-Ujjwal Maulik is an Indian computer scientist and a professor.
-He is the former chair of the Department of Computer Science and Engineering at Jadavpur University, Kolkata, West Bengal, India.
+Ujjwal Maulik is an Indian computer scientist and educator.
+He is a professor and former head of the Department of Computer Science and Engineering at Jadavpur University, Kolkata, West Bengal, India.

+He has worked in many countries including India, US, Germany, France, Australia, China, Italy, Poland, Mexico, Slovenia and Hungary.
 He also held the position of the principal-in-charge and the head of the Department of Computer Science and Engineering at Kalyani Government Engineering College.

 Education

-He did his schooling from Nabadwip Bakultala High School, Nabadwip, Nadia and Rahara Ramakrishna Mission VC College, Rahara, 24 Parganas (North) both in West Bengal.
-Subsequently, he completed B.Sc. in Physics and B. Tech. in Computer Science from University Of Calcutta, Kolkata, West Bengal, India in 1986 and 1989.
-He also received his M. Tech. in Computer Science and Ph.D. in Engineering in 1992 and 1997 at Jadavpur University, Kolkata, West Bengal, India.
+Maulik did his schooling from Nabadwip Bakultala High School, Nabadwip, Nadia and Ramakrishna Mission Vivekananda Centenary College, Rahara, 24 Parganas (North) both in West Bengal.
+Subsequently, he completed B.Sc. in physics and B. Tech. in computer science from University of Calcutta, Kolkata, West Bengal, India in 1986 and 1989.
+He also received his M. Tech. in computer science and Ph.D. in engineering in 1992 and 1997 at Jadavpur University, Kolkata, West Bengal, India.
 He did post-doctoral research at the University of New South Wales, Australia in 1999 and the University of Texas, Arlington, U.S. in 2001.

 Research and other activities

+Maulik and his research group have contributed towards the development of science and engineering especially in the areas of AI in health care, Bioinformatics, intelligent transport system, supervised and unsupervised machine learning, and social and biological networks.

+Dr. Maulik has received Fulbright Fellowship and worked in Stanford University, USA as a visiting Professor, 2025.
 As an Alexander von Humboldt Experienced Researcher, he has worked at the German Cancer Research Center and Ruprecht Karl University of Heidelberg, Germany in 2010, 2011, and 2012.
 He was a senior associate of the International Centre for Theoretical Physics (ICTP), Italy from 2012 to 2018.